 Western civilization has a double standard about parenting.
 As Mary Pipher notes in Reviving Ophelia, relationships with fathers – in literature and film – are almost always portrayed as being productive and growth oriented, while relationships with mothers (especially for children during their adolescence) are considered regressive and dependant.
 Mothers cannot be involved too much or too little – their involvement has to be precisely the ‘right’ amount.
 Distant mothers are scorned, even as their close and loving counterparts are criticised for being smothering and overprotective.

 Although Merida’s character arc doesn’t feel enfleshed to me, the mother’s arc works nicely.
 By turning into a bear, the mother learns to get in touch with her baser self.
-This is what John Truby would call a ‘double reversal’.
-(I don’t know why he calls it that — I’d call it a double character arc.)
-This is where two characters learn something from each other.
-The mother-daughter story most often includes a double reversal.
+This is an example of a story in which two characters learn something from each other.
 The daughter learns to understand her mother and the mother learns something from her daughter.
 Brave is basically a Freaky Friday story, which also makes use of the transmogrification trope (used a bit differently).
-Lady Bird is another mother-daughter story and an excellent example of the double reversal in which everyone’s character arc feels very much earned.
+Lady Bird is another mother-daughter story and an excellent example of the double character arc in which everyone’s arc feels very much earned.
 The Meddler is another.

 In the most comprehensive study to date of the mother/daughter relationship as it is manifested in picture books, Adrienne Kertzer explores the silencing of the mother in picture books.
 Kertzer analyzes the multiplicity of techniques used to suppress mothers’ voices in picture books.
 Her thesis, that mothers’ voices are silenced in ways that the voices of other adults are not in picture books, is relevant to an investigation of mother/daughter relationships in children’s novels.
 Kertzer speculates that mothers’ voices are marginalized as a result of the cult of perfect motherhood and as a result of the desire to promote children’s points of view in children’s literature.
 Kertzer then deconstructs a central irony of the image of the mother in picture books: mothers read picture books to their children that show mothers to be silent.